19th Century The arise of a book market

 But successively the status of the novel did grow and, looking at the siècle in hindsight, many of the biggest names in literature are associated with the prose genres.

 In Great Britain there were novelists such as Jane Austen, Walter Scott, Charlotte Brontë, Charles Dickens and Thomas Hardy.
 In France there were Stendhal, Honoré de Balzac, Victor Hugo, Gustave Flaubert, Anatole France and Émile Zola.
 The great force of culture, Germany, lacks a counterpart in the development of the novel.
 The big novelists would no turning up until the next century.

 Besides the European countries that had dominated under a long time, Russia would under the 19th century rise to new literary glory.
 Writers such as Nikolai Gogol, Fyodor Dostoyevsky and Leo Tolstoy would accomplish wide reputations.

-In the United States a tradition of the novel was taking its outset with Nathaniel Hawthorne, Herman Melville and Mark Twain among the leading names.
+Although American literature had existed before the 19th century, this century are considered as the beginning of the American literature history.
+A tradition of the novel is taking its outset with Nathaniel Hawthorne, Herman Melville and Mark Twain as some of the leading names.

 It is also in this century that writers and critics starts to talk about “the Great American Novel”.
 The longlived term are originally associated with novels as som The Scarlet Letter (1850) by Nathaniel Hawthorne, Moby Dick (1851) by Herman Melville and Adventures of Huckleberry Finn (1884) by Mark Twain.

 The idea behind the term arosed from the fact the American literature was still in its rudimentary phase and lacked a solid identity.
 A great work of literature could change that and prove that the new nation in the West could create some fine art as well.